 - At the early stages of caries, tooth pain is pretty weak and not constant, appearing only when an aching tooth is affected with cold, hot, sour or sweet food.

 Such pain usually disappears after proper mouth washing.
 But you can’t just forget about it after using a mouthwash.
 The very first cases of pain are a signal of your body that you need to visit your dentist’s office immediately.
 The earlier you receive proper treatment, the more efficient and thriftily it will be.
 When caries reaches the tooth pulp, it causes pulpitis.
-By the way, don’t forget to download the book “Dentist Be Damned”.
-By using Alice Barnes’ PDF guide you will defeat tooth pain once and will keep your great results forever.
+By the way, don’t forget to download the guide by Alice Barnes.
+You will defeat any tooth pain once and forever.

 - Acute tooth pain is usually caused by pulpitis, i.e. the inflammation process of the pulp (a soft part of teeth).
 Pulpitis is caused by different bacteria and its toxins, which penetrate the pulp from the carious cavity in the tooth.
 The causative agent of pulpitis is streptococcus.
 Pulpitis can also be caused by damage of the tooth body or sharp temperature or chemical effects (acid or alkali).